umkasab321/RCedit/README.md

 ## RCedit.vim
 This plugin is enable us to start to edit .vimrc quickly.
-Type :RCed in normal mode , and open .vimrc on a new tab.
+Type :RCed in command mode , and open .vimrc on a new tab.

+##LICENSE
+MIT LICENSE
 ## installation
 ```vim
 ```